 An up to date list of available Parti and Phantom Poodle litters in Standard, Miniature and Toy is available.
 Please contact Sara Bingham on +44(0)1278 769232.
-To register your new litter please download the Litter Registration form here.
+To register your new litter please complete the online Litter Registration form here.

 Inclusion on the list is available only to Club members who agree to abide by the code of ethics laid down by the Parti Poodle Club.